-In this paper, we report the detection of a clumpy blue-dominated \lya\ emission at $z = 3.066$ in MXDF, embedded in a cosmic web filament \citep{Bacon21} in the Hubble Ultra Deep Field, and spatially associated with two compact star-forming regions.
-By combining deep MUSE spectroscopy with unprecedented JWST imaging, spectroscopy and spectral energy distribution (SED) modeling, we present rare observational evidence for active gas accretion triggering star formation in ultra-low-mass galaxies.
+In this paper we report the detection of a clumpy blue-dominated \lya\ emission at $z = 3.066$ in the MXDF.
+It is embedded in a cosmic web filament \citep{Bacon21} in the \textit{Hubble} Ultra Deep Field and is spatially associated with two compact star-forming regions.
+By combining the Multi Unit Spectroscopic Explorer (MUSE) spectroscopy with deep JWST imaging, spectroscopy, and spectral energy distribution (SED) modelling, we found rare observational evidence of active gas accretion triggering star formation in ultra-low-mass galaxies.
 The structure of this paper is as follows.
-In \S\,\ref{sec:data}, we provide details of observations and data. \S \ref{sec:methods} presents methods carried out to analyse data.
-In \S\,\ref{sec:discussion}, we present our results, followed by a discussion.
-Finally, we summarize our results in \S \ref{sec:summary} .
-Throughout this paper, we assume a standard flat $\Lambda$CDM cosmology with parameters $H_0$= 70 $\mathrm{km} \, \mathrm{s}^{-1} \mathrm{Mpc}^{-1}$, $\Omega_{\mathrm{m}}$ = 0.3 and $\Omega_{\Lambda}$ = 0.7.
+In Sect. \ref{sec:data} we provide details of the observations and data.
+Sect. \ref{sec:methods} presents the methods carried out to analyse the data.
+In Sect. \ref{sec:discussion} we present our results, followed by a discussion.
+Finally, we summarise our results in Sect. \ref{sec:summary}.
+Throughout this paper, we assume a standard flat $\Lambda$ cold dark matter cosmology with parameters $H_0$= 70 $\mathrm{km} \, \mathrm{s}^{-1} \mathrm{Mpc}^{-1}$, $\Omega_{\mathrm{m}}$ = 0.3, and $\Omega_{\Lambda}$ = 0.7.